Tresjs/tres/docs/advanced/performance.md

 #### Manual Invalidation

-Since is not really possible to observe all the possible changes in your application, you can also manually invalidate the frame by calling the `invalidate()` method from the [`useTresContext` composable](../api/composables.md#usetrescontext):
+Since it is not really possible to observe all the possible changes in your application, you can also manually invalidate the frame by calling the `invalidate()` method from the [`useTresContext` composable](../api/composables.md#usetrescontext):

 ::: code-group